 “Christine” Puts A Spell On You!

-In 1983, Carpenter took Stephen King’s new horror novel “Christine” and turned it into one of his most enduring films.
+In 1983, Carpenter took Stephen King’s then-new horror novel “Christine” and turned it into one of his most enduring films.

 The Director has admitted that after the failure of his 1982 classic “The Thing”, he needed to take a project that could reestablish him…so why not take a brand new Stephen King novel and create a world of a “killer car?”